The City of Corpus Christi is currently accepting applications for Firefighter / Paramedic cadet. Deadline to apply is January 15, 2021.

 CCFD will accept verifiable Candidate Physical Ability Test (CPAT) completion certificates (or letters) from fully licensed Candidate Physical Ability Test (CPAT) jurisdictions for tests completed on or after October 21, 2020.
 CPAT certificates or pass letters must include the candidate's name, the date of the test and a statement that the candidate passed the test.
 Certificates for tests taken prior to October 21, 2020 and certificates issued by a limited licenses jurisdiction will not be accepted.

 Any position that lists a minimum qualification for education level and/or license/certification will require the applicant to provide proof of documentation if selected for hire into the position with the City of Corpus Christi.

 In the event of an emergency, employees are required to work to provide for the safety and well-being of the public, including the delivery and restoration of vital services.

-If a firefighter voluntarily leaves employment of the City within two (2) years after his/her probation ends, the firefighter will reimburse the City for monies expended to train and certify the firefighter.
+If a Firefighter voluntarily leaves employment of the City within two (2) years after his/her probation ends, the Firefighter will reimburse the City for monies expended to train and certify Firefighter.
 The former firefighter shall reimburse the City those training and certification expenses within six (6) months of his/her voluntary departure date.

 Eligibility list will be effective for 365 days from the date of the written examination.